VanWeapon/glide-undocumented/README.md

 #### Finding and testing undocumented Glide methods

-Run the following in a background script to see all the accessible methods for a given Glide class
+Run the following in a background script to see all the accessible methods for a given Glide class.
+Note that this only works for some classes and not others.
+E.g. GlideDateTime cannot be accessed this way.

 ```js
 // Sub out GlideRecord for your given class